 The project manager is responsible for running an efficient, well-coordinated team.
 Poor communication is the leading cause of inter-team conflict because team members don’t have a shared vision.
 Transparent and timely communication would help clarify the team’s progress and goals to get all team members on the same page.
 You will need efficient management approaches tailored to meet different projects’ and teams’ varying needs.

 3. Poor communication

 Poor communication is a common challenge for project management.
 For example, it is the leading cause of team conflicts.

 Effective communication is vital in project management because individuals and groups within the team should coordinate their roles.
 Miscommunication and lack of communication create silos that compromise the team members’ productivity, cause delays, and compromise the final outcome.

 It is advisable to establish open communication channels when constituting the team.
 This will help ensure that everyone is on the same page from the very start when defining the project’s goals and objectives.
-It is also important to create one central platform where different team members can exchange and track information.
+Creating one central platform where different team members can exchange and track information is also important.

 4. Scope creep

 Most projects’ goals, plans, and outcomes change as the project progresses.
 Minor changes are easy to handle, but major changes can throw the plan into disarray, resulting in delays and failure.